If there’s one thing you know about search engine optimization (SEO), it’s that content matters.

 - Transactional.
 Users with transactional intent are looking to buy a product or service.
 Good content here usually helps users decide whether they need to make this purchase and how to move forward with it.

 - Navigational.
 Users with navigational intent are looking for a specific website or article.
-It’s hard to create content specifically for users with navigational intent, but if you have strong content already, users with navigational intent might discover your website.
+It’s hard to create high-quality content specifically for users with navigational intent, but if you have strong content already, users with navigational intent might discover your website.

 It’s important to understand that while there is some overlap here, these concepts are best treated as discrete.
 If you’re writing content to serve users with informational intent, you shouldn’t pack it full of transactional language.